HarshChaudhary1312/Leetcode-100/README.md

 # Hi, I'm Harsh Chaudhary! 👋
 I just wrapped up crushing 100 Leetcode challenges, all in Python!
-Keeping it all organized, I'm logging every single question I tackle daily in this repository.
+Keeping it all organized, I'm logging every single question I tackled  in this repository.
 It's all about that systematic progress, you know.

 ## Index